spinstructure/tasigmvs/README.md

-# :microscope: TASI Lectures On Topological Field Theories And Differential Cohomology by G.W.
-Moore and V. Saxena
+# :microscope: TASI Lectures On Topological Field Theories And Differential Cohomology

 This page will point to the latest version of the TASI lecture notes by G.W.
 Moore and V. Saxena, following updates made to version 1 posted to the [arXiv](https://arxiv.org/abs/2510.07408) on 8-Oct-2025.